zarr-developers/zarr-developers.github.io/slides/scipy-2019.md

 * E.g., genome sequencing.

-  * Modern experiments sequence genomes from 1000s of individuals and compare them.
+  * Now feasible to sequence genomes from 100,000s of individuals and compare them.

-  * Each genome is a complete molecular blueprint for an organism.
+  * Each genome is a complete molecular blueprint for an organism &rarr; can investigate many different molecular pathways and processes.

-  * Each genome is a history book handed down from the beginning of life on Earth, with each generation making its mark.
+  * Each genome is a history book handed down through the ages, with each generation making its mark &rarr; can look back in time and infer major demographic and evolutionary events in the history of populations and species.

 ===